 The Shaggs

-With their awkwardly atonal singing, nonexistent knack for melody, laughable lack of song structure and distracting dearth of technique, the group was the ultimate (albeit unwitting) foil to pristinely polished sibling singing sensations of the decade like The Beach Boys, The Jackson 5 and The Bee Gees.
-And they were lambasted and lauded for their absolute absence of artistic sophistication, simultaneously and in virtually equal measure.
+Trying to name a more polarizing musical partnership than The Shaggs is extremely difficult, like herding cats, if not impossible, like shoveling smoke.
+With their awkward, atonal singing and distracting dearth of technique, the late-‘60s family trio was the ultimate, albeit unwitting foil to chart-topping, pristinely polished sibling singing sensations of the decade like The Beach Boys, The Jackson 5 and The Bee Gees.
+And the group was lambasted and lauded for their utter absence of artistic sophistication – in virtually equal measure.

 First, the lambasting: Rolling Stone magazine critics Debra Ray Cohen and Chris Connelly trashed the band’s sole album, Philosophy of the World, with the former comparing them to “lobotomized Trapp Family Singers” playing in “happy, hapless quasi-unison along ostensible lines of melody” and the latter writing “it may stand as the worst album ever recorded.”
 Another critic compared them to “prepubescent children” who were “seldom in sync” like a “newly formed band at one of their first rehearsals, struggling to play at the same pace or hit the notes.”